Vedant-07-jadhav/CS229/README.md

 # CS229
-All the materials that i used during studying CS229 machine learning course
+All the materials that I used during studying CS229 machine learning course